arcus/education_modules/git_history_of_project/git_history_of_project.md

 [[?]]
 More than one answer can be correct.
 ***
 <div class = "answer">
-The `checkout` command restores files from the repository, overwriting the files in your working directory.
+The `checkout` command can restore files from the repository, overwriting the files in your working directory, if used with a file name.
 Answers 2 and 4 both restore the latest version in the repository of the file `data_cruncher.py`.
-Answer 2 uses `HEAD` to indicate the latest, whereas answer 4 uses the unique ID of the last commit, which is what `HEAD` means.
+Answer 2 uses `HEAD` to indicate the latest, whereas answer 4 uses the unique ID of the last commit, which is what `HEAD` usually means.

 Answer 3 gets the version of `data_cruncher.py` from the commit before `HEAD`, which is NOT what we wanted.